 How We Use and Share Data

 XtraMath processes user data in order to establish and maintain accounts, to provide educational activities to students, to compile and deliver reports about those activities to teachers and parents, and to understand and improve our program’s effectiveness.
-For an up-to-date list that shows the specific types of user data we collect, and how we use that data, see Appendix B, Record of Data Processing.

 A parent’s or teacher’s Personal Data is used internally for sign-in purposes and, with permission, to send them reports, announcements, and alerts related to XtraMath.
 We may access a parent’s or teacher’s Personal Data when providing them with requested support.

+XtraMath has never and will never release, trade, or sell anyone's Personal Data to any third-party advertising.
 We release Personal Data to third parties only in the following circumstances:

-- When the user requests the disclosure, such as a teacher sharing their class with another teacher.
+• When the user requests the disclosure, such as a teacher sharing their class with another teacher.

-- When the third party is a trusted service provider, and the data is required to adequately perform the service.
+• When the third party is a trusted service provider, and the data is required to adequately perform the service.
 We carefully vet our service providers and their security practices.
 For details, see Appendix A, List of Third Party Providers.

-We may use de-identified usage data internally to analyze and improve our educational services, and to develop new products or features.
+We may use de-identified usage data internally to improve our educational services and develop new products.
 We will never attempt to re-identify data that has been de-identified.
+We may use aggregate de-identified data, such as the number of users of our service, for promotional purposes.

 How We Securely Store Data